Need to know how to survive the holidays with your relationships, sanity and dignity intact?

 Based in wellbeing science and anchored in over a decade of seeing what works for thousands of people we train out in the real world, here are our 12 Rules for Happier Holidays.

-Print them out if necessary, and feel free to share them widely – or even privately!
+Print them out if necessary, and feel free to share them widely!
 Read below to understand why these matter and how you can incorporate them into your own life.

 RULE ONE: Learn to say no!